pennersr/django-allauth/docs/providers.rst

 AUTH_PARAMS:
     Use `AUTH_PARAMS` to pass along other parameters to the `FB.login` JS SDK call.

+EXCHANGE_TOKEN:
+    The JS SDK returns a short-lived token suitable for client-side use.
+Set `EXCHANGE_TOKEN = True` to make a server-side request to upgrade to a long-lived token before storing in the `SocialToken` record.
+See `Expiration and Extending Tokens <https://developers.facebook.com/docs/facebook-login/access-tokens#extending>`_.

 LOCALE_FUNC:
     The locale for the JS SDK is chosen based on the current active language of